-In 1783, Ivan Meller was a Lieutenant General, and architect, in the Russian Imperial Army of Catherine the Great.
+In 1783, Johann Meller was a Lieutenant General, and architect, in the Russian Imperial Army of Catherine the Second.
 Stationed at Kyiv, he was tasked with the design and construction of an arsenal to aid in the Empress’s war efforts.
-The structure we see today – three stories of brick magnificence around an interior courtyard the size of a football pitch, with 8-meter ceilings in the wings and cascading vaulted arches stretching off into the distance – testifies to the military architect’s subversive streak.
-Upon the completion of the Arsenal, Meller would leave this tantalizing commentary on his design: “the day will come and you will see that I had the common folk – and not a fortress – in mind.”
+The structure we see today — three stories of brick magnificence around an interior courtyard the size of a football pitch, with 8-meter ceilings in the wings and cascading vaulted arches stretching off into the distance — testifies to the military architect’s subversive streak.
+Upon the completion of the Arsenal, Meller would leave a commentary on his design: “the day will come and you will see that I built Arsenal nor weapons bur for people.”

 Art and culture, free to explore, are at the heart of any progressive society.
 Whether it’s through innovation in children’s education, special needs projects, celebrations of classical masterpieces, or the advancement of great literature, the Mystetskyi Arsenal is at the vanguard, leading Ukraine beyond its recent, difficult past and into Europe and the world.
 This is our moment.
 No longer hidden in the shadows, the life and art of this dynamic place are open to all.